runmat-org/runmat/website/content/blog/in-defense-of-matlab-whiteboard-style-code.md

 ![MATLAB meme](https://web.runmatstatic.com/matlab-meme-sm.png)

-## A Vision for a Modern "Whiteboard" Runtime
+## A vision for a modern "whiteboard" runtime

 The solution isn't to abandon the syntax that engineers love.
 The solution is to build a new, modern engine to run it.